 Congress appears to have sent similarly mixed messages to the IRS when reforming the RIC Qualifying Income Test.
-On the one hand, there has been a consistent message for the past 80 years that the RIC rules were designed for passive investment sources.110 On the other hand, certain statements regarding the 1986 expansion of the sources of qualifying income offer inconsistent messages regarding whether all passive income sources produce qualifying income to a RIC.
-The 1986 amendments to §851 were introduced as legislation to "modernize," and to "afford mutual fund managers the opportunity to make investment decisions that accommodate today's marketplace."111 Just as confounding, is the following statement associated with the 1986 revisions to the RIC qualifying income test, which was relied upon by the IRS in Rev. Rul.
+On the one hand, there has been a consistent message for the past 80 years that the RIC rules were designed for passive investment sources.
+The 1986 expansion of the sources of qualifying income offer inconsistent messages regarding whether all passive income sources produce qualifying income to a RIC.
+The 1986 amendments to \$851 were introduced as legislation to "modernize," and to "afford mutual fund managers the opportunity to make investment decisions that accommodate today's marketplace."
+Just as confounding, is the following statement associated with the 1986 revisions to the RIC qualifying income test, which was relied upon by the IRS in Rev. Rul.
 2006-1 to narrow the scope of qualifying income for RICs: